theloneflaneur/Ashwin-s-Portfolio-Projects/Covid 19 analysis and prediction/Readme.md

 My objectives were as follows  :
  1. Explore the data
  2. Analyse the data to derive insights into covid 19 confirmed cases, active cases, recoveries and fatalities.
- 3. Once the analysis done for the global data, I must write a function tha analyzes the same for any specific country mentioned in our data.
+ 3. Once the analysis done for the global data, I must write a function that analyzes the same for any specific country mentioned in our data.
- 4. All the visualizations should be easy to uderstand and convey the very specific objectives I have accomplished.
+ 4. All the visualizations should be easy to understand and convey the very specific objectives I have accomplished.
- 5. Predict the rise in Confirmed cases and recoveries for the gloabl data.
+ 5. Predict the rise in Confirmed cases and recoveries for the global data.

  How I have set out to accomplish these 5 objectives  :
   1. I have explored the data, convereted the date from string to datetime type.